Muhammad-Abubakar147/Muhammad-Abubakar147/README.md

 I am a passionate Zoologist with a strong interest in **Artificial Intelligence, Machine Learning, and Deep Learning** .

-I combine my Biological knowledge with modern technology to explore intelligent solutions.
-I have experience in **web development and data science**, and I continuously learn and build innovative projects using AI tools and programming...
+I combine my Biological knowledge with modern technology to explore intelligent solutions I have experience in **web development and data science**, and I continuously learn and build innovative projects using AI tools and programming...

 ---